 This issue focuses on Gaby Yang.

 Gaby Yang is a Pediatric Intensivist at Victoria General Hospital in Victoria, BC, and Clinical Assistant Professor in the Department of Pediatrics.
-She completed the Master of Health Professions Education-Canada program through CHES in 2022.
-Presently much of her non-clinical time is dedicated to the MD Undergraduate Program where she is the course director for MEDD 421 and the Written Exam Pillar Lead with the Provincial Learner Assessment Team (PLAT).
+She completed the Master of Health Professions Education Canada Program through CHES in 2022.
+Presently much of her non-clinical time is dedicated to the MD Undergraduate Program where she is the Course Director for MEDD 421 and the Written Exam Pillar Lead with the Provincial Learner Assessment Team (PLAT).

 What or who inspired you to make teaching and/or education such a prominent part of your career?

 All the residents and attending physicians who contributed to my learning as a medical student.
-These individuals taught me how to think as a clinician and helped me built a firm foundation for my clinical practice.
+These individuals taught me how to think as a clinician and helped me build a firm foundation for my clinical practice.
 It was their ability and generosity to guide me that has made me the clinician that I am today.
 Having experienced firsthand the difference a skilled educator can make in one’s training, I want to be able to ‘pay it forward’.
-I hope I’m also able to impart what I have learned and help next generation of medical trainees transition to competent clinicians.
+I hope I’m also able to impart what I have learned and help the next generation of medical trainees transition to competent clinicians.

 What is your favorite part of the educational process?
 What keeps you inspired?